juangpc/FastFC/README.md

 # FastFC
 Fast Functional Connectivity Toolbox.
 This toolbox implements efficient C computing of different FC indices.
 It does so through C-MEX external interface appi and within Matlab's development environment.

 This is the main release branch of the repo.
-Please see other branches for accesing source code.
+It only includes the final executable files and an example script.
+Please see other branches for accesing source code for each set of functions.

+'Hope it helps!
+#

 # Filtering tool
 - Zero-phase distorsion FIR filtering.